robin-raymond/zax.io/functions.md

 }

 // `func11 will now point to `func2` as the definitions of func1 and func2 are
-// equivalent and compatible despite having different argument names. func1 = func2
+// equivalent and compatible despite having differing argument names. func1 = func2

 // will call `save` with `42`